The True Cost of Credit Cards

 Credit cards make buying things easy, but at a significant cost

-Let's say that you really did go out and buy a new plasma television for $2,500.
-You used a credit card that had an annual percentage rate (APR) of 18 percent.
-Your minimum monthly payment may be as low as $50 like in the example mentioned above, but in order to calculate your total long-term costs, you will need to know how your minimum payment was determined.
+Assume that you charge a $2,500 TV set to a credit card with an annual percentage rate (APR) of 18 percent.
+Your minimum monthly payment may be as low as $50 but in order to calculate your total long-term costs, you will need to know how your minimum payment was determined.

 A minimal payment is typically determined by using a percentage of your entire balance.
 The percentage amount is usually about 2 percent but can vary depending on the card.
 Keep in mind that the minimum payment goes towards the interest charge and to the original amount that you owed.
 In this case, the original amount was $2,500.

 For the $2,500 plasma television, 2 percent of your original debt would be $50.
 With an APR of 18 percent, your payment would cover $38 in interest and $13 towards your $2500 liability.
 After the first payment, you would still owe $2487.
 The basic formula is:

 - Divide 18 percent by 360 days of the year which equals .05 percent.

 - Multiply .05 percent times 30 calendar days which is 1.5.

 - Finally, multiply 1.5 by the $2500 original balance which equals $37.50 ($38 rounded) in interest.

 True Cost of Credit Cards: What Is It?

 If you paid only 2 percent of your total balance due every month, it would take 334 months to pay off your debt.
 In other words, it would require 28 years to pay off a $2,500 liability.
 The television will probably have stopped working long before you have paid it off.

 Even if you decided to pay for 28 years, you would also have paid $5897 in interest.
 Your true cost for the 56-inch plasma television would end up being $8397.